 A project was initiated in the spring of 2007 to monitor and record the area wide incidence of whitefly movement using yellow sticky traps located throughout the growing regions.
 In association with the whitefly trapping, a concurrent project was initiated in the spring of 2007 to monitor and record the area wide incidence of CYSDV in melon fields in the Yuma area.
 At various time intervals throughout the fall growing season the percentage of each field infected with CYSDV was estimated.
-The data below shows an overall summary of whitefly trap counts and % CYSDV Incidence at harvest on fall melons in the Yuma Valley and Dome Valley/Wellton/Texas Hill areas during the 2007-2016 growing seasons when averaged across all fields and locations.
+The data below shows an overall summary of whitefly trap counts and % CYSDV Incidence at harvest on fall melons in the Yuma Valley and Dome Valley/Wellton/Texas Hill areas during the 2007-2017 growing seasons when averaged across all fields and locations.
 The upper graph shows whitefly trap counts during the fall season where whitefly pressure varied among years.
-CYSDV incidence has similarly varied from year to year, but virus incidence remains high and continues to be an important problem on fall melons in Yuma County.
+CYSDV incidence has similarly varied from year to year, but trends in virus incidence show that CYSDV has been declining on fall melons in Yuma County over the past 5 years.